Dharana (Focus of the mind)

-These three aspects of yoga are closely linked to each other and are also known as Antara yoga or the internalization.
-Dharana, the sixth limb of the Äshtanga (“eight limb”) yoga deals with concentration.
+These three aspects of yoga are closely linked to each other and are also known as Antara yoga or internalization.
+Dharana, the sixth limb of the Äshtanga (“eight limbs”) yoga deals with concentration.
 Dharana literally means “steady concentration of the mind”.

-According to yoga gurus, after the body is physically tempered by the asanas, the mind by pranayama and the senses by Pratyahara, the student is ready for the sixth stage or the Dharana stage.
+According to yoga gurus, after the body is physically tempered by the asanas, the mind by pranayama, and the senses by Pratyahara, the student is ready for the sixth stage or the Dharana stage.
 In this stage, your main aim is to learn to focus your mind on only one point.
-You should be able get so engrossed in this task that no external or internal stimuli wavers your concentration.
+You should be able to get so engrossed in this task that no external or internal stimuli waver your concentration.

 Dharana is also known as receptive concentration, wherein conditions are created by a practitioner that would help him focus on a single object or in a single direction rather than allowing the mind to concentrate in numerous directions.
 Ideally speaking, Dharana should be practiced every moment so as to gain complete control over the body and the mind.

 The first step to practice Dharana yoga is to purify the mind.
 Without purification of mind, you will not be able to concentrate on a single object.
 You can concentrate on any single object like an apple, pencil, a loving friend, flower; any abstract object like flames; any mantra or syllable, or even gurus or God.

 * If you are hungry or suffering from an ailment, then it is always difficult to practice concentration.

 * It is sometimes frustrating and tiring for a beginner, as it takes lots of effort to tame the wandering mind and making it focus on a single entity.
 It requires patience and practice to concentrate according to your will.